sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

+>[!NOTE]
-**Note**  The mode required may change with new releases of the kit.
+> The mode required may change with new releases of the kit.

 Once the mode for testing is identified the following instructions will walk you through client setup.

+>[!WARNING]
-**Warning**  If you are testing software, be sure to install the product on the test system first, and then install the HLK Client software.
+>  If you are testing software, be sure to install the product on the test system first, and then install the HLK Client software.

+>[NOTE!]
-**Note**  It is recommended that the client system is on A/C (plugged in) and that the Power Options are set to **Never** for **Put the computer to sleep** settings.
+> It is recommended that the client system is on A/C (plugged in) and that the Power Options are set to **Never** for **Put the computer to sleep** settings.